 5 Common Causes of Blocked Drains and How to Prevent Them

 Blocked drains are a hassle that could disrupt your everyday life.
-They can result in water damage, bad smells, or even health hazards.
-If not dealt with promptly blocked drains can lead to grave problems to your plumbing system, which can lead to costly repair or even replacement.
+They can cause water damage, bad odours, and even health risks.
+If not dealt with promptly blocked drains could cause grave problems to your plumbing system, which can lead to costly repair or even replacement.

 Key Takeaways

-- The fat, oil and grease accumulations can stick to the walls of pipes causing obstructions; try not to pour grease down drains or use soap and hot water when washing dishes.
+- Grease, oil and fat accumulation can build up on the pipes’ walls, causing obstructions; try not to pour grease down the drain, or use soap and hot water to wash dishes.

-- Disposing of non-biodegradable materials like wet wipes, towels, etc. can cause unpleasant smells emanating around toilets/bin areas; make sure to take care to wash your toilet paper in the drain.
+- Flushing non-biodegradable items like wet wipes, sanitary towels etc. could cause unpleasant odors emanating around toilets/bin areas; make sure to use toilet paper to flush down toilet.

 - Hair

-In this post, we’ll look at five common reasons for blocked drains and the best way to avoid them.
+In this article, we will look at five common reasons for blocked drains and how you can stop them from happening.

 Cause 1: Grease, Oil and Fat buildup

-Oil, grease, and fat may seem like harmless substances to drain down the toilet, but over time they accumulate over the insides of pipes, causing an obstruction.
-When this occurs then water cannot flow freely through the drainpipes.
-The solution is to avoid pouring grease into the drain.
-Alternatively, use soap and hot water while cleaning dishes since it can help break down grease-based substances.
+Oil, grease, and fat may appear like harmless materials to pour down the drain but they can build up in the pipes’ walls the pipes, causing the pipes to become blocked.
+In this case the water can’t flow freely through drainpipes.
+The best solution is to refrain from throwing grease down the drain.
+Or use soap and hot water while cleaning dishes since it can help dissolve greasy substances.

 Cause 2.
 Tree Roots

-In time, the tree roots naturally expand into the soil searching for nutrients which leads to them expanding towards underground pipes.
-Once they’re inside, the tree roots could cause significant damage and even block them leading to flooding.
-It’s crucial, therefore, if you have trees around that you regularly maintain the growth of your trees in the drainage system by trimming the trees regularly.
+As time passes, tree roots naturally expand into the soil looking for nutrients.
+This results in them growing toward underground pipes.
+Once inside these pipes tree roots could cause significant damage and even stop them from flowing, causing flooding.
+Therefore, it is essential that if have trees nearby to regularly monitor the growth of your trees in the drainage system by trimming them in a regular manner.

-It’s not difficult to conclude that flushing non-biodegradable items like the wet wipes, sanitary towel etc. will not cause any major problems over the long haul, However, when a lot of these items are flushed into toilets, they can pile up and push others away, blocking pipes – this can result in nasty smells emanating around bins and toilets!
-Always remember what should be flushed, and what shouldn’t (i. e only toilet paper should have to be flushed).
+It’s not difficult to conclude that flushing items that aren’t biodegradable like toilet paper, wet wipes and so on. aren’t likely to cause major issues over the long haul, However, when a lot of these items are put down toilets they will resultantly build up, pushing other items aside and blocking pipes – this can create unpleasant smells around bins and toilets!
+Always remember what should be flushed, and what shouldn’t (i. that only toilet paper needs to be flushed away).

 Additional Information